mozilla/fxa/packages/fxa-auth-server/README.md

 Refer to Mocha's [CLI documentation](https://mochajs.org/#command-line-usage) for more advanced test configuration.

+### Testing with non-local databases

+Executing tests using remote databases (MySQL, Redis, Memcached) is possible by specifying (and exporting) the following environment variables:

+- MySQL:
+  - MYSQL_HOST
+  - MYSQL_SLAVE_HOST
+  - AUTH_MYSQL_HOST
+- Redis:
+  - REDIS_HOST
+  - ACCESS_TOKEN_REDIS_HOST
+  - REFRESH_TOKEN_REDIS_HOST
+- Memcached:
+  - MEMCACHE_METRICS_CONTEXT_ADDRESS

+This also allows to use temporary throw-away Docker containers to provide these.

 ## Mailer

 The mailer library is located in `mailer/` directory.